 23rd FAI World Hang Gliding Class 1 Championship / 14th FAI Women World Hang Gliding Class 1 Championship / 9th FAI World Hang Gliding Class 5 Championship will take place in Krushevo, Macedonia from 6th to 19th August, 2023.

-Happening in the best period of the year for this flying site and run by the experienced team which successfully organized two class 1 European and two class 5 World championships at the same site along with the predictable weather with 90% of competition flying days its a guarantee for fair competitive event and equal chance for every competitor.
+Championship is happening in the best period of the year for this flying site and is run by the experienced team which successfully organised two class 1 European and two class 5 World championships at the same site.
+This, along with the predictable weather with 90% of competition flying days is a guarantee for fair competitive event and equal chance for every competitor.